Cashel of Co.Kerry

 The "Holy Grail" of my family tree research has always been the

-Blennerhassett problem,
+Blennerhassett problem.

-the problem of how we connect through
+This is the mystery of how we connect through

 George Cashel (born 1807)

-to the Blennerhassett family.
+to the landed gentry Blennerhassett family of Kerry.

 See